 Create a Travel Policy

 A travel policy is a document that establishes the core rules and foundation for business travel.
-A set-in-stone policy details the guidelines that will be used for all travel endeavors company-wide.
+A set-in-stone policy details the guidelines that will be used for all travel endeavours company-wide.
 Any ambiguity associated with travel is effectively eliminated with a policy.
 Use it to communicate items that can be expensed and the process for expensing them, rules for on-site spending, and travel security precautions.
 In the long-run it helps your company save money and create uniformity across your travel program.

-Without a travel policy, employees may end up booking less than favorable flights, hotels, and transportation.
+Without a travel policy, employees may end up booking less than favourable flights, hotels, and transportation.
 If you offer company vehicles, you should have a system in place for keeping track of warranties and repairs.
 You should also look into strong warranty programs.
 For example, if you offer Toyota company cars, you’d research the best Toyota extended warranty to ensure you’re covered long after the manufacturer warranty expires.

 As you build out your policy, it’s important that you have a thorough understanding of management’s business goals.
 When you understand where the company is going and how it plans to scale and align with its growth trajectory (for example, does the business plan to onboard a new batch of employees over the next few months), it creates a better idea of how that policy will be put into action.
 Every policy should reflect the major business goals of a corporation.